MananRPatel/Quantum-Network-Simulator/docMe.md

   - Range: 1 to infinity
   - Default: 1000

-- `num_topologies` (int):
-  - Number of topologies to test
-  - Range: 1 to infinity
-  - Default: 5

 - `use_json_topology` (bool):
   - Whether to use JSON topology
   - Default: False